amalj99/Kaggle/README.md

 # Kaggle

-### This Repo contains files for 2 KAggle Competitons:
+### This Repo contains files for the following Kaggle Competitons:
 1. Titanic: Machine Learning from Disaster
 2. House Prices: Advanced Regression Techniques